Sudheshan/Software-Engineering-project-/PureHealth Pharmacy.md

 Non-Fuctional Requirements

-1. Performance- the system should be responsive and capable of handling multiple concurent users without significant slowdowns, ensuring smooth operation during peak hours.
+1. Performance- The system should be responsive and capable of handling multiple concurent users without significant slowdowns, ensuring smooth operation during peak hours.